deprecate/sublime-init/README.md

 A Sublime Text 2 plug-in to allow creating any kind of project from your own custom templates (based on the former [STProjectMaker](https://github.com/bit101/STProjectMaker)).
 Currently in alpha.

+Includes a `.sublime-build` file for running `npm install && bower install` for you once your project has been scaffolded.

 ![](https://f.cloud.github.com/assets/110953/819687/680e6e5e-efb6-11e2-869a-9ffedfb101e4.jpg)

 ## Currently includes templates for